How to Turn Ideas Into Projects With a Simple System

 Every project needs a starting point.

-Inside XCopp, this is:
+Inside XCopp, this role is handled by:

 Step 3 — Build Structured Content Layers